whh39/Auto-Encode/README.md

 # Auto-Encode
-it is for image dimension reduction
+It is for image dimension reduction.
+Upload opencv3.4.12 or 3.4.x to run this code.